THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Creating this treat might be a time-consuming task if you create pizza crust from scratch, but it can become an instant hit at your Aperitivo evening, as one of a few items served warm.
 The classic option for the mini-pizza is Margharita: top it with fresh tomato sauce, mozzarella and basil.

-You can also enhance your buffet with different salads (like classic caprese salad), varieties of Italian ham and salami, mini-sandwiches, or even invent some dishes of your own.
+You can also enhance your buffet with different salads, like the classic Caprese salad, varieties of Italian ham and salami, mini-sandwiches, or even invent some dishes of your own.
 The key to a successful Aperitivo is simple: fresh ingredients for the food, and great people for the company.
 In this case, a little Italy in your own house is guaranteed!

 About the author